sisl/ExpFamilyPCA.jl/paper.md

 <!--

-EPCA is a generalization of PCA that replaces PCA's geometric objective with a more general probabilistic objective that minimizes the generalized Bregman divergence rather than the squared Frobenius norm (see [appendix](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/appendix/gaussian/) to see why PCA is a special case of EPCA).The Bregman-based objective makes EPCA particularly versatile for dimensionality reduction when working with non-Gaussian data distributions: -->
+EPCA is a generalization of PCA that replaces PCA's geometric objective with a more general probabilistic objective that minimizes the generalized Bregman divergence rather than the squared Frobenius norm (see [appendix](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/appendix/gaussian/) to see why PCA is a special case of EPCA).
+The Bregman-based objective makes EPCA particularly versatile for dimensionality reduction when working with non-Gaussian data distributions: -->

 $$\begin{aligned}
 & \underset{\Theta}{\text{minimize}}